0xgioser/Polygon-Improvement-Proposals-1/How to become a PIP Editor.md

 - Making sure PIPs are well-formatted and technically complete.
 - Working with authors to get new PIPs into the repo and assist them in submitting PullRequests.
-- Ensure PIPs submitted are related to Polygon and follow the PIP standards.
+- Ensure PIPs submitted are related to Polygon products and follow the PIP standards.
 - Approve and merge submitted PIPs.

 **The Polygon community is looking for PIP Editors.**